USS OREGON model

 On May 8,

-Oregon steamed into Bahia, Brazil.
+USS Oregon steamed into Bahia, Brazil.
 Captain Clark

 requested permission to anchor in the harbor.
 He used

-several days.
+the excuse of “engine trouble.”
 In reality, the purpose of the stopover

 was to apply a fresh coat of warpaint and replenish the

 ship’s coal and water supply.
-Clark’s comment of

-After 68 grueling days, the odyssey of the Oregon had
+grueling days, the odyssey of the Oregon

 and took part in the destruction of the Spanish

-Fleet at Santiago, Cuba.
+Fleet at Santiago.
 USS

-OREGON took
+Oregon took

 actions against eight Spanish vessels in